+Have you wondered are there manatees in south Carolina, Georgia, and North Carolina?
 The most gentle mammal found in the inland water of Georgia, South Carolina, and North Carolina is the manatee.
 Manatees are a treat for boaters to see while spending time on the water.
 Unfortunately, sea cows, as they are often called, are prone to injuries from watercraft.
-Use these tips when boating near manate.
+Use these tips when boating near manatee.

 What Kind Of Animal Is A Manatee